TimeMachine1994/081925-SvelteTweb/Old Docs01/082025-master-tech-doc.md

 ### 1.2.
 Project Overview

-Tributestream is a specialized online platform designed to help users create, manage, and share memorial services and tributes for their loved ones.
+Tributestream is a specialized online platform designed to help users create, manage, and share event services and tributes for their loved ones.
 The migration to SvelteKit aims to improve performance, simplify the codebase, and enhance the developer experience.

 ## 2. Architecture